 The documentary analysis was a key method used throughout the entire evaluation.
-The challenge in performing the documentary analysis was due to the complexity of the evaluation, the actualizate-la-21-februarie-2013-13045.html maturity of the documents, with a large number of sectors and documents and the continuous development and revision of the European and Romanian framework of the programming process.
+The challenge in performing the documentary analysis was due to the complexity of the evaluation, the maturity of the documents, with a large number of sectors and documents and the continuous development and revision of the European and Romanian framework of the programming process.
 For this reason the analysis was systematic, based on: